German yields near record lows as EU mulls harsher Russia sanctions

 redemptions and coupon repayments, estimated at over 40 billion

-euros, due at the end of the month from Spain and Italy keep
+euros, due at the end of the month from Spain and Italy to be

 MONEY MARKETS